Table of Contents

 Excision with open healing by secondary intention is the most common approach and is often studied in counterpart with excision and primary closure.5 Although healing rates are faster with primary closure, the risk of recurrence also increases.

-Off-midline closures, helping to treat disease by flattening the gluteal cleft and reducing hair accumulation and irritation and can be performed via a variety of techniques, including the Karydakis flap, Limberg, Bascom cleft lift, and V-Y advancement flap.
+Off-midline closures of flap techniques other than primary closure, helping to treat disease by flattening the gluteal cleft and reducing hair accumulation and irritation, can be performed via a variety of techniques, including the Karydakis flap, Limberg, Bascom cleft lift, and V-Y advancement flap.
 A review article from 2010 by Humphries et al. in Surgical Clinics of North America offers a technical review of the different approaches and interested readers are encouraged to refer to this article for more detail.7 Briefly, the different approaches are largely comparable, and selection be influenced mostly by surgeon preference and experience; although, the Limberg and Karydakis flaps remain the most studied to date.
-For recurrent disease in particular, however, as in the case presented here, the Bascom cleft lift procedure should be considered.8

-Finally, while not completely studied, novel techniques such as fibrin glue,9 phenol treatment,10 endoscopic approaches,11 pit picking,12 and negative pressures dressings show promise.
-For patients unable or unwilling to tolerate an operation, or those looking for a rapid return-to-work time, these approaches may become more relevant as more data emerges.
+Finally, while not completely studied, novel techniques such as fibrin glue, phenol treatment, endoscopic approaches, pit picking, and negative pressures dressings show promise.9-12 For patients unable or unwilling to tolerate an operation, or those looking for a rapid return-to-work time, these approaches may become more relevant as more data emerges.
 Also, while data is limited, many of these techniques report 80–85% cure rate.
 Of the 15% that fail, a cleft lift is indicated.
-The authors have noted a pattern in their own practice that long term disease management is often achieved through noninvasive means in 85% of our patients
+The author has noted a pattern in their own practice that long-term disease management is often achieved through non-invasive means in 85% of our patients.

 Patients with recurrent disease after surgical treatment are the most likely to require a complex, flap-based reconstruction and should be referred to a specialist who is familiar with treating recurrent disease.